darting and defying winter

 After my eyes adjusted

-to shapes and lines foreign to
+to shapes and lines

 the water-formed world